barsoom/review/README.md

 * [x] Try having a single main module since other things are shared
 * [x] Persist who reviews and who reviewed
 * [x] Consider if temporary state-sync could be setup so both apps could be used at once for a while
+* [x] Auto reload on code changes to keep everyone up to date (as changes will come somewhat often), or a notice that you are behind like trello
+  - [ ] Limit when we do this, e.g. only on data format change
 * [ ] Store payload from Github commit
-  * [ ] In remit: store "repository" outside of payload so that the commit payload can be stored directly into the db?
   * [x] Does created\_at and updated\_at get updated by ecto?
-* [ ] Auto reload on code changes to keep everyone up to date (as changes will come somewhat often), or a notice that you are behind like trello
-  - At the very least keep current tab.
-Also for regular reloads.

 ## Make it possible and practial to switch over to this version for normal use

 * [ ] Implement the comments page
   - [x] Implement the simplest possible listing
-  - [ ] Add `json_payload` to comments in remit and redo data dump.
+  - [x] Add `json_payload` to comments in remit and redo data dump.
   - [x] Implement visual things in the listings.
   - [ ] Implement dates and texts
   - [ ] Implement mark as resolved